MaxZero101/reverse-clock/COMMERCIAL_LICENSE.md

 This commercial license is provided as-is.
 The software is provided without warranty of any kind, express or implied.
 The licensor is not liable for any damages arising from use of the software.

-This license agreement is governed by [Your State/Country] law.
+This license agreement is governed by State of Wisconsin, United States law.

 ---